splunk/public-o11y-docs/metrics-and-metadata/metrics-usage-analytics.rst

 Archived metrics go to an archival route in Splunk Observability Cloud, where they remain unused and have a lower billing cost.
 You can bring them out of the archival route whenever you need to use them again.

-To learn more about archiving metrics, see :ref:`archived-metrics`.
+To learn more about archiving metrics, see :ref:`archived-metrics-intro`.

 Find metrics with low utility scores and aggregate them
 -------------------------------------------------------------